|Nutrition Facts (per serving)|

-In a large plastic or glass bowl, add mustard, lemon juice, salt, thyme, sugar, and caraway seeds.
+In a large plastic or glass bowl, add mustard, lemon juice, salt, cilantro, thyme, sugar, and caraway seeds.
 Stir a few times.

 Cover bowl with plastic wrap and place into the refrigerator for at least 1 hour before serving.
 This slaw should be used the day it is prepared.